Finding Success with Your Fundraiser – Part 2 of a 3 part series

 We are continuing our mini series on finding success in fundraising.
 See part one to get started, it’s worth it!
 Now that your team is assembled and purpose defined, let’s move on to the next steps: determining your fundraising goal and identifying your target audience.

 When you decide to start a fundraiser, having a goal amount is essential.
 A goal can keep you on track and can help motivate your group members and community.
 When you have a goal, your supporters can see just how much their donation has helped you and how much you have left to earn.
 Just saying you need uniforms isn’t enough.
 Having a specific dollar amount does encourage just a little bit more from your supporters, especially when they see how far you have to go to reach your goal!
 If you set your class trip fundraiser at $1000 and you have $850 raised, then increase your goal to $2000!
 If you are close to your fundraising goal then your supporters are more likely to give a smaller amount or maybe not even donate at all.
 Don’t miss out on that last minute push!

 Form a list of potential supporters.
-Friends, family, co-workers, local businesses etc… This list will give you a jumping off point once your fundraiser starts and you will see success more quickly!
+Friends, family, co-workers, local businesses, etc. This list will give you a jumping off point once your fundraiser starts and you will see success more quickly.
 Think creatively.
 It doesn’t hurt to ask, so the bigger the list the better!
 Fundraising can be numbers game.
 Think outside the box.
-Not just your school members, go for local businesses etc. Our wreath fundraiser is wildly successful, and the best groups are the ones that go for the target audience and always try that ‘one more thing’ to move forward each year.
+Don’t focus only on your school members; contact local businesses, for example.
+Our wreath fundraiser is wildly successful, and the best groups are the ones that go for the target audience and always try that “one more thing” to move forward each year.